Today’s project uses one of our favorite craft supplies from the 90s that are still going strong! We’re making Flower Charm Perler Bead Bracelets!

 Watch the video (and be sure you subscribe to our YouTube channel), or read the steps below!

 Step 2: Once you have created your desired number of daisies, place a sheet of parchment paper over the daisies and melt with an iron, according to your Perler bead package directions.
 Once melted, let cool and carefully remove from the paper/pegboard.

 Step 3: Using your jewelry pliers, squeeze apart your jumps rings and feed them through one of the holes on one of the petals of the daisies.
 (If the holes melted shut you can open them back up by carefully poking them with a needle or tack.)

 Step 4: Attach the jump rings with the daises to your jewelry chain and squeeze the jump rings together using jewelry pliers to close.

 Step 5: Using jewelry pliers, attach the clasp to one end of the bracelet to finish.

-That's it!
-Aren't they the most fun?
-You could go crazy making beads in all of your favorite colors to match outfits, or to fit your personality.
-I want to play with Perler beads all day long and with the amazing selection you can find of these cuties at Michaels Stores, you can!
+That’s it!
+Aren’t they the most fun?
+You could go crazy making beads in all your favorite colors to match outfits, or to fit your personality.
+I want to play with Perler beads all day long!

 We had a blast stringing up some of the leftover beads to make a matching stack to go with the charm bracelet and love how they look together!
 Perler beads aren’t just for melting!